markhowellsmead/wp-theme-default/README.md

 * Improve version checking.
 * Improve namespace and text domain example code.
 * Revise folder/file naming to use lowercase, except for individual PHP class files.
+* Re-locate template parts to use a more common, fallback-friendly file structure.
 * Add starter file for single post view, and add various template parts.
 * Improve README.